Slesa/launchy/Launchy_QT/readme.txt

 To be done for 2.1 Linux:
 .
 Make a man page
+.
+Seems that bookmarks aren't running correctly

 To be done for 2.1 Windows:
 .
 Rescue mode should kill running Launchy's
-.
-Fix the close crash

 To be done for 2.1 for both:
 .
-Add Firefox3 stuff to readme
+Can't select a directory, only files